-Have you ever considered working with a real estate business partner?
+Have you ever considered developing a working real estate partnership with anyone?

 Working in tandem with a real estate business partner can be very advantageous to those who take the appropriate steps.
 I, myself, have found unparalleled success teaming up with several partners.
 However, it is not enough to simply team up with someone and expect results.
 Like anything else, a real estate business partnership takes work and dedication.
 Only those who go about it the right way will see their real estate business partners for what they truly are: an invaluable asset.